Skip to Content

 • If you don’t have champagne, any sparkling wine can be used.

-• Rosé also works as a base for the sangria if you don’t have sauvignon blanc on hand.
+• Rosé also works as a base for the sangria if you don’t have Sauvignon blanc.

 More Fourth of July party ideas